Typestate - the new Design Pattern in Swift 5.9

 }

-For the locked case, insertCoin produces the next state, which we assign to self.
-For the unlocked case, which is a no-op, we just plug the same state back into self.
+case, which is a no-op, we just plug the same state back into self

 This is absolutely amazing!
 It closes the compiler's feedback loop on our state machine transitions logic!